bounverif/autoware/README.md

 This repository hosts a collection of experimental Autoware container images.
 These images are designed to provide a convenient and reproducible environment for developing and running Autoware, an open-source software stack for autonomous driving.

-### Runtime images

-The image `ghcr.io/bounverif/autoware:latest` provides a minimal runtime environment and binaries.

-Thes images are deployment candidates, which will be tested systematically before any deployment.

-> [!CAUTION]
-> This image is currently under development.
-Currently not ready for execution.

 ### Builder images

 The image `ghcr.io/bounverif/autoware:latest-builder` provides a build environment for Autoware where necessary build tools and dependencies are pre-installed.